AdvH039/ProjectCompiler/README.md

 - All the lexer functions are in the header file lexer.h.
 - All the parser functions are declared in parser.h and defined in parser.cpp
 - All the error log information are in the header file error.h
-- The parser obtains tokens one at a time from the lexer through an object of the Tokenizer class and carries out the productions of the grammar through controlled function calls.
+- The parser receives tokens, one at a time, from the lexer through an object of the Tokenizer class and carries out the productions of the grammar through controlled function calls.
 - The parser contains an in-built error detection and recovery system that monitors the parsing and uses 'Error' functors to display errors when intervention is necessary.
 - Lexical and syntactical errors are displayed if detected.
 Semantical Errors are detected and displayed only when an sentence is correct lexically and syntactically.